 Where to eat in Leipzig

 There is a great variety of food options in Leipzig from traditional German food to all kinds of international cuisines, from vegetarian and vegan fare to sweet delights.
-In addition to Susi’s tips on Everplaces (see above), we listed some food spots for you.
+We listed some food spots for you.

 Mexican restaurant on the hip Karl-Liebknecht-Straße or “Karli” in the trendy Südvorstadt district.
 Reasonably priced, large selection of drinks, friendly staff and Mexican atmosphere.

 “Vegan experimental” probably describes this restaurant best.
 Situated on Bornaische Straße in Connewitz, this restaurant is worth a visit for the extraordinary (and yummy) dishes and drinks.